hercychang/prep-step-1/part6-data_structures/arrays_intro.md

 In Ruby one declares an array with square brackets. `[]` is an empty array, i.e., an array of length zero.
 One can store items in an array by separating them with commas and enclosing them in square brackets.
-Any object or combination of objects (including other arrays) can be stored in an array.
+Any object (strings, numbers, booleans, etc.) or combination of objects (including other arrays) can be stored in an array.

 <iframe frameborder="0" width="100%" height="500px" src="https://repl.it/GD3i/33?lite=true"></iframe>

-Although Ruby permits heterogeneous arrays, it's generally preferable to maintain a single data type throughout the array, ensuring predictability when accessing or manipulating the array.
+Although Ruby permits heterogeneous arrays (those with different data types inside them), it's generally preferable to maintain a single data type throughout the array, ensuring predictability when accessing or manipulating the array.
 An array that includes another array is called a **nested** or **two-dimensional** array.